tipputa/CCG-Browser/README.md

 ## Concensus Circular Genome Browser

-CCG-Browser is a moden genome browser using 3D.js to visualize circular genomes based on concensus information.
+CCG-Browser is a modern bacterial genome browser based on concensus information.